Checkio-Game-Missions/checkio-empire-flatten-dict/info/description.md

+We'll begin by storing dictionaries in their on board memory.
 Dictionaries are a convenient data type to store and process configurations.
 They allow you to store data by keys to create nested structures.
 You are given a dictionary where the keys are strings and the values are strings or dictionaries.